build-on-aws/content/FAQ.md

 ### How do I set the Redirect URL?

-If you move a content piece to a new location, create a new PR that moves it to the intended folder, and add an attribute in the FrontMatter header named `movedFrom` with the previous/old folder location of the content.
+If you move a content piece to a new location, create a new PR that moves it to the intended folder, and add an attribute in the front matter header named `movedFrom` with the previous/old folder location of the content.
 This will redirect traffic from old URLs to newer locations.

 ````yml